E-Learning Classical Cryptography - Introduction

 What Do You Learn About Encryption in the Embedded Academy E-Learning?

-The course on encryption is divided into two e-learnings.
-First, there is a general introduction to the topic and a historical overview.
 The second learning unit then moves on from this historical encryption to modern methods.
 Here, using the example of Alice and Bob, A to B encryption from the sender (A) to receiver (B) is explained for the three basic types (symmetric, asymmetric, and hybrid) and further illuminated using concrete methods.

 With the help of the e-learnings, learners understand the different procedures.
 They then know how they are applied, which group they belong to, and can evaluate which mechanism make the most sense for which application during implementation.